jlpteaching/ECS201A/hw3/hw3.rst

 Once you have applied loop unrolling to the functions, run the application and measure the CPI, time, and instructions for each function.

+Question 0: Prove to yourself your unrolled loops are still getting the right answer.
+How did you do this?

 Question 1: Does unrolling the loops provide an improvement?
 (Answer for each function.)
+What kind of hazard does unrolling the loops decrease?

 Increase the core resources